Find a Qualified Attorney Near You

 Intrusion of Solitude

-This is also known as an intrusion upon seclusion legal action.
-You have a right not to have your seclusion -- your physical or visible privacy -- intruded upon by another without permission.
+An intrusion may be physical or nonphysical.
+For example, it may involve the use of long-range camera equipment, binoculars, or electronic intrusions.
 A claim for intrusion of solitude usually comes into play against peeping toms, stalkers, and people snooping through your private records.
 It can also extend to telephone calls and people engaging in phone call harassment.

 To succeed in an intrusion claim, you must prove the following elements:

 - The defendant must have intentionally intruded upon your solitude or seclusion.
 Or, they must have barged into your private affairs.
-An intrusion may be physical or nonphysical.
-(For example, using long-range camera equipment, binoculars, or electronic intrusions.)

-- The intrusion must be highly offensive to a reasonable person.
-This is very context-sensitive, which means it comes down to the unique circumstances of a case.
-But matters of public interest are not highly offensive to a reasonable person.
+Offensiveness is very context-sensitive, which means it depends on the unique circumstances of a case.
+However, matters of public interest are not highly offensive to a reasonable person.

 Get Your Invasion of Privacy Questions Answered

-Invasion of privacy laws may seem complicated, but if you think you have a valid claim, why not learn more?
 You can find out about the laws in your state and even the viability of your claim by speaking with a local defamation lawyer.
 This kind of personal injury attorney will know about possible disclaimers, claims, and defenses relevant to your case.

 Can I Solve This on My Own or Do I Need an Attorney?